Canon 1D X vs 1Ds Mark II

 - More heavily discounted: Has been around for much longer (launched in September 2004).

-If the count of individual advantages (bullet points above) is taken as a guide, the 1DX is the clear winner of the match-up (9 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1DX is the clear winner of the match-up (10 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1DX or the 1Ds Mark II perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.